ydalosa/sylvain69780.github.io/_posts/2021-05-15-mysterious-roman-dodecahedron.md

 DjinnKahn used this to get the exact distance to the edges and the faces of the icosahedron and the dodecahedron.
 He also managed to put some spheres over some well known positions.

 In the code below, we move the point "radius" units along a direction, and rotate to have coordinates alignes with the polyhedron faces.
-- R3 is the rotation needed to align with a Icosahedron's face
+- R3 is the rotation needed to align with Icosahedron's faces
-- R4 is the rotation needed to align with a Dodecahedron's face.
+- R4 is the rotation needed to align with Dodecahedron's faces.

-It is noticable that this is an hollow figure as there is no "max" on the Z coordinate.
+It is noticable that this is an hollow figure as this is a sphere elongated in 2 directions covering the face.

 ```
 float GetDist(vec3 p) {